 We’re very lucky to live in such a beautiful country, and what better way to see it than to ride from the bottom to the top in one go!
 At just under 900 miles, this is a monster challenge for your bucket list, but such a well respected one in the cycling community, that it’s probably the first one that a cyclist thinks of when the word ‘challenge’ is mentioned.
 Usually starting at the most southerly tip of the country and finishing at the most northerly, giving it the acronym LEJOG, by which it most commonly known, makes it almost sound gentle!

 Most riders plan their route to complete around 100 miles each day for 9 days.
-With this in mind, try to imagine how Gethin Butler felt as he turned his last pedal rev in September 2001, having completed the distance in a record-breaking 44 hours, 4 minutes and 20 seconds (although he actually carried on to break the 1000 mile record too!).
+With this in mind, try to imagine how Michael Broadwith felt as he turned his last pedal rev on 17 June 2018, having completed the distance in a record-breaking 43 hours, 25 minutes and 13 seconds!
 This is definitely one of those challenges that your non-cycling friends can relate to but, be prepared, if you take this on, you’ll be just as tired laughing at the comments “I wouldn’t even do that in a car” as you were doing the ride!